kareem1207/Space-Debris-Tracker/README.md

 ## Contributions

 - Fork the project and follow the Installation steps.
-- Contributions are open any contribution towards the progress of project is appriciated.
+- Contributions are open any contribution towards the progress of project is appreciated.

 ### Output and hardware setup images